pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 - *Type:* `string`
 - *Default:* undefined

-Origin region that API Gateway will be deployed to, used for the config.yml on the Edge function to sign requests for the correct region.
+Origin region that API Gateway or Lambda function will be deployed to, used for the config.yml on the Edge function to sign requests for the correct region.

+---

+##### `originShieldRegion`<sup>Optional</sup> <a name="@pwrdrvr/microapps-cdk.MicroAppsProps.originShieldRegion"></a>

+- *Type:* `string`
+- *Default:* originRegion if specified, otherwise undefined

+Optional Origin Shield Region.

+This should be the region where the DynamoDB is located so the EdgeToOrigin calls have the lowest latency (~1 ms).

 ---